Size: 3.7 Linear feet; 0.001 Gigabytes

-Donated by Marianna Pineda, 1989 and after her death, by her widower, Harold Tovish, in 1997 and 1998.
+The collection was donated by Marianna Pineda in 1989, and after her death by her widower, Harold Tovish, in 1997 and 1998.

 Also found in the Archives of American Art is an oral history interview with Marianna Pineda conducted by Robert Brown, May 26 and June 14, 1977.